TheThingsNetwork/lorawan-stack/doc/content/gettingstarted/traffic.md

 Multicast messages are downlinks messages which are sent to multiple devices that share the same security context.
 In the Network Server, this is an ABP session.
 See [creating a device](#createdev) for learning how to create an ABP device.

 Multicast sessions do not allow uplink.
-Therefore, you need to explicitly specify the gateway(s) to send messages from, using the `class_b_c` field:
+Therefore, you need to explicitly specify the gateway(s) to send messages to, using the `class_b_c` field:

 ```json
 {